turboMaCk/glue/README.md

 ## tl;dr

-This package is result of my longer time experience with building large application in elm by composing smaller pieces together.
-This was my main goal and concerns while designing this:
+This package is result of my experience with building larger application in elm by composing smaller pieces together.
+Goals and features of this package are:

 - Reduce boilerplate in `update` and `init` functions.
-- Make it simple to use and manage (Something like what `Html.program` or legacy `start-app` did).
+- Simple and easy to use management of components (Something like what [`Html.program`](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html#program) or legacy [`start-app`](http://package.elm-lang.org/packages/evancz/start-app/latest) did to TEA).
-- Don't enforce changes in lower component (since they're more likely to be isolated from rest of app).
+- Don't enforce changes in lower component to make them compatible (since they're more likely to be isolated from rest of app).
-- Keep all gluing logic in one tiny layer.
+- Keep all gluing logic in one tiny layer (`Component` type in this case).
 - Make it possible to turn standalone Elm app to component.
-- Make it possible to use with [`Polymorphic Components`](#wrap-polymorphic-component).
+- Make it possible to use with [`Polymorphic Components`](#wrap-polymorfic-component).
 - Support [`Action Bubbling`](#action-bubbling) from child component to parent one.

 ## Install